 Due to the private nature of the Sorority's Rituals, we do not recommend that chapters attempt to execute any of them virtually.
 The National Leadership team is available to assist chapters in implementing an online alternative to in-person Rituals.
-However, this alternative should not take the place of executing in person Rituals for your newly activated sisters, once it is safe to do so.
-Our Rituals are sacred activities for the Sorority and only experiencing them through a virtual lens will not provide the proper impact that truly bonds all Sisters of Tau Beta Sigma.
+A hybrid option of having National Leadership hosting a Virtual Ritual Experience, as well as holding an in-person ritual is not allowed.
+Our Rituals are sacred activities for the Sorority and should either be held in person by the chapter, or executed online by the National Leadership Team.